-Take a Relaxing Outdoor Bath at “Shibaseki Onsen”
+Take A Relaxing Outdoor Bath At Shibaseki Onsen

 Loved by both tourists and locals Shibaseki Onsen is a very unique onsen, located at the base of a mountain next to a river, with no other hot springs around.
 The only n…

-In most private or family baths, tattoos are ok since you will not be seen in public.
-For more Information on these types of baths, please read ”For enjoying private onsen with more freedom with someone you love”
+In private or family baths, tattoos are ok, since you will not be seen in public.
+For more information on these types of baths, please read ”Private Onsen: Enjoy Hot Springs With Someone You Love.”

 Beppu’s charter motto is to “welcome visitors warmly,” and one of the ways they accomplish this is by making onsen more friendly for the tattoo-bearing foreigners that visit the city.
 Beppu is unique in that it has 100 options for these visitors to choose from, allowing them to enjoy onsen with everyone else!

-Explore this “onsen town” to fully experience the myriad of Japanese onsen and immerse yourself in both water and culture.Please check the above map first to be sure you are entering a tattoo-OK onsen before you go!
+Explore this “onsen town” to fully experience the myriad of Japanese onsen and immerse yourself in both water and culture.

-How to get to Beppu onsen
+How to get to Beppu Onsen

 Recommended hot springs and other attractions can be found by clicking the buttons below, so please have a look!

 If you answer a few simple questions, we can introduce you to the perfect onsen.

 No matter who you are, Beppu has just the place for you!